 There are several options available for short-term stay, such as backpackers hostels, hotels or serviced apartments.
 Some of the on-campus colleges also offer short-term stays during the winter and summer vacations.
 In all cases, you should make your own enquiries about the suitability and condition of the accommodation.
 Remember, book your short-term accommodation in advance as it will be popular at the start of semester.

-If you need to move urgently, please contact Student Accommodation Services and we will help you with options for moving, or provide information about emergency housing and short-term housing.
+If you need to move urgently, please contact Accommodation Operations and we will help you with options for moving, or provide information about emergency housing and short-term housing.

 1. Register as a provider

 Listing your property in the Off-Campus Housing Database is straightforward and can be self-managed.
 Upon registration you will be select an email and password and with that, you will be able to list your property and make any changes as time goes on.
-All listings will be sent to Student Accommodation Services and an Accommodation Officer will verify the information and approve the listing, which will then be made available to all users.
+All listings will be sent to Accommodation Operations and staff member will verify the information and approve the listing, which will then be made available to all users.